 OUR STORY, OUR COMMITMENT.

 S.P.R.U.C.E., the acronym for Special People Requiring Unique Care Equally, is an agency that offers services that enhance the lives of adults with intellectual and physical disabilities while helping to maintain their independence in safe, caring environment.
 S.P.R.U.C.E. was founded in 2007 by three individuals whose hearts were heavy with a need they saw that is so close to so many families and communities.
 Founder Terry Mason and Co-Founders, R&B artist Ginuwine (real name Elgin Lumpkin), and Hip-Hop rapper Solé (real name Aja Shah) sought to support the need and push the movement of providing genuine care for unique individuals.
 Founder, Mason, experienced and trained in areas of foster care, therapeutic mentorship, and mental health, Co-Founders, Shah, and Lumpkin, knew that it was their responsibility to answer where they were being called and support where they saw the need.
 Compassion, empathy, and efficacy were present in abundance because of which this structured foundation was built and grew to offer high-level services for individuals who may require exceptional support.
-The collaborative joint venture provides Individual Supported Living (ISL) and Personal Assisted Living (PAS) services to enhance the quality of life for our loved ones.
+Though Mr. Lumpkin is no longer a partner in this venture as he has gone on to pursue other personal endeavors as of October 2022, he still offers his support of this mission.
+The collaborative joint venture of Mason and Shah provides Individual Supported Living (ISL) and Personal Assisted Living (PAS) services to enhance the quality of life for our loved ones.

 Code of Ethics